DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/appointment-form.md

-basicLayoutComponent | ComponentType&lt;[AppointmentForm.BasicLayoutProps](#appointmentformbasiclayoutprops)&gt; |  A component that renders the appointment form's layout for basic appointment editors. recurrenceLayoutComponent | ComponentType&lt;[AppointmentForm.RecurrenceLayoutProps](#appointmentformrecurrencelayoutprops)&gt; | A component that renders the appointment form's layout for recurrent appointment editors. isRecurrence | boolean | Specifies whether the layout should render editors for recurrent appointments. children | ReactNode | A React node to be rendered in the layout.
+basicLayoutComponent | ComponentType&lt;[AppointmentForm.BasicLayoutProps](#appointmentformbasiclayoutprops)&gt; |  A component that renders the appointment form's layout for basic appointment editors. recurrenceLayoutComponent | ComponentType&lt;[AppointmentForm.RecurrenceLayoutProps](#appointmentformrecurrencelayoutprops)&gt; | A component that renders the appointment form's layout for recurrent appointment editors. isRecurrence | boolean | Specifies whether the layout should render editors for recurrent appointments. children? | ReactNode | A React node to be rendered in the layout.

 ### AppointmentForm.CommandLayoutProps